ricwein/FileSystem/README.md

 ## Security

-Using this filesytem layer also provides some kind of security for usage with user-defined file-paths.
+Using this filesytem-layer also provides some kind of security for usage with user-defined file-paths.
 Accessing file-attributes or file-contents is only done after running some constraint-checks.

 ### Constraints

 The following constraints are set as default, but can be overwritten with the second argument of the `File($storage, $constraints)` or `Directory($storage, $constraints)` constructor:

- - `Constraint::IN_OPENBASEDIR` => the path must be withing the `open_basedir` php-ini paths, this allows throwing exceptions befor running into phps own error
+ - `Constraint::IN_OPENBASEDIR` => the path must be within the `open_basedir` php-ini paths, this allows throwing exceptions befor running into php's own errors
  - `Constraint::DISALLOW_LINK` => the path must not be a link
- - `Constraint::IN_SAFEPATH` => is a file/directory path is build out of multiple parts, all laters parts must be within the first
+ - `Constraint::IN_SAFEPATH` => if a file/directory path is build out of multiple parts, all later parts must be located within the first one

  ```php
  use ricwein\FileSystem\File;